Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 • Offer partial compensation – Often, when the lender thinks whatever you are demanding is too much, then they will offer partial compensation instead, which is certainly lower than the amount you are expecting.

-Should they accept your complaint and offer a fair refund, you got all the options.
-You can either settle and simply the claim will be a closed and successful one, but if you think the refund amount is too little and isn't fair, then you can still make an appeal and escalate the case to the Financial Ombudsman Service instead.
+Should they accept your complaint and offer a fair refund, you have all the options.
+You can settle and the claim will be simply closed and successful.
+But if you think the refund amount is too little and isn't fair, then you can still make an appeal and escalate the case to the Financial Ombudsman Service instead.

 Step 4: Escalate Your Claim to the Financial Ombudsman Service (FOS)

 There are cases where even if Blue Motor Finance responds to your claim, it still isn’t enough based on what you believe you should be refunded for.
-In case you’re not satisfied with what you are offered, you can escalate the complaint to the FOS, and ask for their assistance towards making a successful claim.
-The FOS is a regulatory body that resolves disputes which arise between customers and financial companies and is also authorised to award compensation.
+In case you’re not satisfied with what you are offered, you can escalate the car finance claim to FOS, and ask for their assistance in making a successful claim.
+The FOS is a regulatory body that resolves disputes that arise between customers and financial companies and is also authorised to award compensation.
 Here’s a guide on how to escalate your claim to the FOS:

 • Gather all important documents – This will include your finance agreement, Blue Motor Finance’s response, your complaint letter and any copy of the calculation that shows how much you were overpaid.